 The Hole-in-the-Wall Gang was not one organized gang of outlaws but instead was made up of several separate groups and individuals who made their hideouts within the pass in Johnson County, Wyoming.

 These outlaws utilized the pass as not only a hideout, but many men used it as their base of operations.
-The gangs formed a coalition, each planning and carrying out its own robberies with very little interaction with the other gangs.
+The gangs formed a coalition, each planning and carrying out its robberies with very little interaction with the other gangs.
 However, at times, members of one gang would ride along with other gangs, but usually, each gang operated separately, meeting up only when they were each at the hideout at the same time.

 Other members of the Hole-in-the-Wall Gang included such infamous desperadoes as Camilla ‘Deaf Charlie’ Hanks, Bob Meeks, Bob Smith, Al Smith, Bob Taylor, Tom O’Day, “Laughing” Sam Carey, Black Jack Ketchum, and the Roberts Brothers, along with several lesser-known outlaw gangs of the Old West.
 Jesse James was also said to have visited the Hole-in-the-Wall hideout.

-Several posses trailed outlaws to the location, and there were several shootouts as posses attempted to enter, most resulting in the posses being repulsed, and being forced to withdraw.
+Several posses trailed outlaws to the location, and there were several shootouts as posses attempted to enter, most resulting in the posses being repulsed and forced to withdraw.
 No lawmen ever successfully entered it to capture outlaws during its more than 50 years of active existence, nor were any lawmen attempting to infiltrate it by use of undercover techniques successful.

-The encampment operated with a steady stream of outlaw gangs rotating in and out, from the late 1860s to the early 20th century.
+The encampment operated with a steady stream of outlaw gangs rotating in and out from the late 1860s to the early 20th century.
 However, by 1910, very few outlaws used the hideout, and it eventually faded into history.